Student Participation

 held concurrently with the

-This is an exciting opportunity to showcase your undergraduate work, receive beneficial feedback, network with other students and scholars, and learn more about the many opportunities within the Communication Studies discipline.
+This is an exciting opportunity to showcase your undergraduate work and share some of the great projects you have been working on in your classes.
+On top of sharing your work, these sessions will offer opportunities to receive beneficial feedback, network with other students and scholars, and learn more about the many opportunities within the Communication Studies discipline.

 There are two submission options for this year’s conference: paper submissions and poster presentation submissions, which are explained below.
-All submissions, whether a paper or a poster presentation, will be blind-reviewed by three reviewers as part of the selection process for the USC.
+All submissions, whether a paper or a poster presentation, will be blind reviewed as part of the selection process for the USC.
 You can submit a maximum of one paper and a maximum of one poster presentation.

-Paper submissions should be finished papers (i.e., not a work in progress, not a research paper
+Paper submissions should be finished papers (i.e., NOT a work in progress & NOT a research

-prospectus).
-Accepted paper submissions will require a 10-12 minute oral presentation and will be scheduled as part of a panel consisting of 4-5 papers.
-These presentations will be followed by a response from a communication scholar who has read each submitted paper.
+paper prospectus).
+Accepted paper submissions will require a 10 – 12-minute oral presentation and will be scheduled as part of a panel consisting of 4-5 papers.
+These presentations will be followed by a brief question/answer discussion or a response from a communication scholar who has read each submitted paper.

-Each paper should (a) be a maximum of 25 double-spaced pages (not including the references and any tables or figures), (b) be typed in Times Roman 12-point font with 1-inch margins, and (c) follow either the University of Chicago Manual of Style or the American Psychological Association style for reference citation.
+Each paper should (a) be a maximum of 25 double-spaced pages (not including the references and any tables or figures), (b) be typed in Times Roman 12-point font with 1-inch margins, and (c) follow the American Psychological Association style for reference citation.

 In conjunction with the National Communication Association, the USC will recognize the Lambda Pi Eta Top Paper Award.
 Created in 2017, the Lambda Pi Eta Top Paper Award recognizes the outstanding research of undergraduates at the regional level.
 This award will be presented to the highest ranked student paper authored by a current member(s) of Lambda Pi Eta.

-Poster presentation submissions can be either a finished research paper or a research project that is currently in progress.
+Poster presentation submissions can be a finished research paper OR a research project currently in progress.
 Poster presentations are ideal for those research projects that would benefit from a visual display.
-Accepted poster presentation submissions will be scheduled as part of a poster session consisting of 15-20 posters.
+Accepted poster presentation submissions will be scheduled as part of a poster session of 15-20 posters.

 For all submissions, make sure that any identifying information (i.e., your name, school, faculty mentor or course instructor, contact information) is NOT contained anywhere within the document.
-Be sure to also inspect the document and remove all personal information from the document properties, including file names, before submitting.
+Be sure to also inspect the document and remove all personal information from the document properties, including file names, before submitting for review; but of course, this information is encouraged to be on your poster you submit at the conference.

-Submission Guidelines: All submissions must be uploaded through Attendee Interactive, which can be accessed here.
+Submission Guidelines: All submissions must be uploaded through Attendee Interactive, which can be accessed at https://ww4.aievolution.com/eca2501/.
 If you do not already have an ECA Attendee Interactive account, you will be prompted to create an account with a new User ID and Password to submit your work.

 • Title (select Undergraduate Paper as the option);